-9 Reasons To Love Your Cellulite Right Now — No Matter Where It Is Or How Much Of It You Have
+9 Reasons To Love Your Cellulite Just As It Is

 You can't deny that cellulite is one of the most taboo "c-words" out there.
 We all have or will have it to some extent, but it's rarely discussed — except with the utmost contempt.
 Even when we call ourselves body positive when it comes to size and weight, cellulite is hard to love.

 I've never been thin (I mean, I've had stretch marks since the seventh grade).
 However, I'd always thought that my thighs and my arms were what would give me away as being really fat.
 You know, because they're the places that show cellulite.
 Thanks to magazine covers that "exposed" celebrities' cellulite, creams that promised to "decrease" its appearance, and workout plans that told me they could "banish it forever," I knew I was supposed to be ashamed of having cellulite before I even had any.